ietf-tools/search/schemas/docs.md

         name: 'adName',
         type: 'string',
         facet: true,
         optional: true
       },
+      // Whether the document is obsoleted by another document or not.
+      {
+        name: 'flags.obsoleted',
+        type: 'bool',
+        facet: true
+      },
+      // Whether the document is updated by another document or not.
+      {
+        name: 'flags.updated',
+        type: 'bool',
+        facet: true
+      },
+      // List of documents that obsolete this document.
+      // Array of strings.
+Use RFC number for RFCs. (e.g. ["123", "456"])
+      // Omit if none.
+Must be provided if "flags.obsoleted" is set to true.
+      {
+        name: 'obsoletedBy',
+        type: 'string[]',
+        facet: false,
+        optional: true
+      },
+      // List of documents that update this document.
+      // Array of strings.
+Use RFC number for RFCs. (e.g. ["123", "456"])
+      // Omit if none.
+Must be provided if "flags.updated" is set to true.
+      {
+        name: 'updatedBy',
+        type: 'string[]',
+        facet: false,
+        optional: true
+      },
       // Ranking value to use when no explicit sorting is used during search